fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerActiveDirectoryAdministrator.md

 ## PARAMETERS

 ### -ServerName
-Specifies the name of the ssNoVersion for which this cmdlet gets information.
+Specifies the name of the SQL Server for which this cmdlet gets information.

 ```yaml
 Type: String